 Tracking Symptoms of Heart Failure

-If you have congestive heart failure (CHF), becoming aware of even small changes in your body can help you manage your condition.
-Here are common symptoms of CHF:
+If you have heart failure (HF), becoming aware of even small changes in your body can help you manage your condition.
+Here are common symptoms of heart failure:

 Abdominal swelling or stomach pain.